lib-static/howto/howtos/installrubymac.md

 ### Install Ruby

 - Now you're ready to install Ruby!
-    - Install the latest version of ruby by copy/pasting or writing, `rbenv install 2.6.5`  (2.6.5 is the latest solid version as of this writing; if you are reading this past August 2020, you may need to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank"})
+    - Install the latest version of ruby by copy/pasting or writing, `rbenv install 2.7.0`  (2.7.0 is the latest solid version as of this writing; if you are reading this past August 2020, you may need to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank"}) and install the latest release.
-    - Now let's set that version as your global Ruby version by entering `rbenv global 2.6.3` into the terminal prompt and pressing `Enter`.
+    - Now let's set that version as your global Ruby version by entering `rbenv global 2.7.0` into the terminal prompt and pressing `Enter`.
     - Finally, we're going to rehash, just to be safe: copy and paste the command `rbenv rehash` into your prompt and pressing `Enter`.
 - Now let's see if that worked.
     - Quit your terminal by right clicking (`Control + click`) its icon in your applications menu, and selecting `Quit` from the options that appear.